Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 CAT's Admissions Process

-We know that rehoming a cat—especially a pet you love—can be a difficult decision.
-That’s why the CAT Helpline offers support, resources, and other information to help you through the process.
+We know that rehoming a cat — especially a pet you love — can be a difficult decision.
+That’s why we provide support, resources, and other information to help you through the process.

-CAT receives hundreds of admissions requests each month.
-To ensure that we can meet the needs of each cat in our care and provide them the best chance of finding a new home, we limit the number of animals we are caring for at any one time.
-This means we aren’t able to assist in every situation, and there is often a wait time (which ranges from days to months) before we’re able to take a cat in.
+To provide the right care and adoption opportunities to every cat we take in, we limit the number of animals we are caring for at any one time.
+That means that we aren’t able to assist in every situation, and there is often a wait time (which ranges from days to months) before we’re able to take a cat into our care.

 We respond to all CAT Helpline email and phone messages within 48-72 hours.